Will you get what you need with an AI-generated leadership resume?

 If your career has taken a few left turns, however, it’s important to build a writing strategy that describes your penchant for your field, echoes your leadership philosophy, and helps employers realize why you’re a good fit despite some bumps in the road.

-ChatGPT and other LLMs won’t automatically produce strategies for a work history with gaps, career detours, or other setbacks, where you might need:
+ChatGPT, MS CoPilot, and other LLMs won’t automatically produce strategies for a work history with gaps, career detours, or other setbacks, where you might need:

 - Your last several jobs to appear on the first page (where they can take center stage).
 If this is the case, each entry must be short and crisp.
 AI does NOT produce tight content (see point #5).